-A RESPONSE FROM THE NATIONAL LITURGICAL ARCHITECTURE AND ART BOARD
+A RESPONSE FROM THE NATIONAL LITURGICAL ARCHITECTURE AND ART COUNCIL

-The National Liturgical Architecture and Art Board has received a number of requests for advice regarding the use of visual display technologies, and in particular data projection, in churches.
-While the competence of the Board essentially concerns the architectural and aesthetic aspects of including data projection in plans for new churches or introducing such technology into existing churches, the Board is also very aware of liturgical considerations arising from use of these technologies.
-Accordingly, in responding to requests for advice, the Board has consulted liturgists and liturgical musicians, has surveyed guidelines and directives already issued by diocesan liturgical commissions and offices, and has referenced national guidelines in 'And when churches are to be built ...': Preparation, planning and construction of places of worship, which states:
+The National Liturgical Architecture and Art Council has received a number of requests for advice regarding the use of visual display technologies, and in particular data projection, in churches.
+While the competence of the Council essentially concerns the architectural and aesthetic aspects of including data projection in plans for new churches or introducing such technology into existing churches, the Council is also very aware of liturgical considerations arising from use of these technologies.
+Accordingly, in responding to requests for advice, the Council has consulted liturgists and liturgical musicians, has surveyed guidelines and directives already issued by diocesan liturgical commissions and offices, and has referenced national guidelines in 'And when churches are to be built ...': Preparation, planning and construction of places of worship, which states:

-- §696 Where a church is designed to include data projection, its presence should be unobtrusive.
-Where data projection is added to an existing church, care should be taken that it harmonises with the design of the interior. - §697 Data projection equipment must never overwhelm or detract from the liturgical setting, the symbolism and function of the sacred furnishings, or the celebration of the liturgy.
+- Where a church is designed to include data projection, its presence should be unobtrusive.
+Where data projection is added to an existing church, care should be taken that it harmonises with the design of the interior. - Data projection equipment must never overwhelm or detract from the liturgical setting, the symbolism and function of the sacred furnishings, or the celebration of the liturgy.
 Its purpose is to serve the liturgy as an aid to participation, never to entertain.
 It is best employed to display the text and music line of sung parts of the liturgy.
-It should not be used to display the entire Order of Mass and the readings. - §698 Data projection technology develops quickly.
-New technologies should be investigated in the process of designing data projection for a church.
+It should not be used to display the entire Order of Mass and the readings.

-To these normative guidelines the Board adds some further observations:
+To these normative guidelines the Council adds some further observations: